 Purchasing Options

 Routers can serve as a central conductor of your local area network in your RV and boat.
-Mobile routers are different from residential routers in that they typically support internet sources like cellular and Wi-Fi, can be powered off of 12v or AC and support external antenna for better receiving signal.
+Mobile routers are different from residential routers in that they typically support multiple internet sources like cellular and Wi-Fi, can be powered off of 12v or AC and support external antenna for better receiving signal.

 But you might not need a router in your setup.
 Here's a quick video overview the variety that routers come in: